 2. Computer science students have excellent graduate prospects

-3. Computer scientists earn big bucks
+3. Computer scientists have impressive salaries

 4. Computer scientists are needed in every type of industry

 Every industry uses computers so naturally computer scientists can work in any.
 Problems in science, engineering, health care, and so many other areas can be solved by computers.
-It's up to the computer scientist to figure out how, and design the software to apply the solution.
+It's up to the computer scientist to figure out how and design the software to apply the solution.

-5. Internationally Diverse Cohort
+5. Internationally diverse cohort